 She expects her man to understand her as though he reads her mind and even predict her moods; a man is supposed to know when he does something wrong or offensive.

-On the other hand, a man would get upset if he is refused food, sex or if he is broke.
-He needs to feel like a man and not having sex could be really frustrating for him.
+On the other hand, a man would get upset if he is refused food, intimacy or if he is broke.
+He needs to feel like a man and not making love could be really frustrating for him.
 A man also finds fulfillment in providing for his lover or wife; it makes him feel useful and wanted.

 Have you ever wondered if there was something you could do to help your partner out of a bad mood swing or depression?
 Or have you offended him and you are looking for a particular way to apologize?